 Recurrent Pregnancy Loss Treatment

 Approximately one in every six pregnancies ends in miscarriage.
-The causes of miscarriage can be divided into several large categories: hormonal disorders such as an underactive thyroid, metabolic problems such as diabetes, abnormalities of the uterine shape, sexually transmitted infections such as chlamydia, genetic causes, immunologic abnormalities such as the presence of anti-phospholipid antibodies, and alterations in blood clotting.
+The causes of miscarriage can be divided into several large categories: genetics, hormonal disorders such as an underactive thyroid, metabolic problems such as diabetes, abnormalities of the uterine shape, immunologic abnormalities such as the presence of antiphospholipid antibodies, and alterations in blood clotting.

-An abnormally shaped uterus may predispose to miscarriage.
+An abnormally shaped uterus may predispose you to a miscarriage.
 The uterus is formed during a woman’s embryonic development from two primitive tubes (the Mullerian ducts) that join together.
 Sometimes this joining is incomplete, so that the uterus has an abnormal shape.
 This can be corrected by surgery in some cases (as when there is a uterine septum).
-MRI and 3-D ultrasound scans of the uterus aid in the diagnosis.
-These congenital (present at birth) abnormalities of the uterus may predispose to miscarriage in the first the trimester, but also are associated with a weakening of the entrance of the uterus, (the cervix), which may open prematurely during the second trimester and lead to pregnancy loss.
+MRI, 3D ultrasound, and saline sonogram of the uterus can aid in the diagnosis.
+These congenital abnormalities of the uterus may predispose to miscarriage in the second trimester, but also are associated with a weakening of the entrance of the uterus, (the cervix), which may open prematurely and lead to pregnancy loss.
 Monitoring by repeated ultrasound examinations during pregnancy is done to look for this and take action.